Curragh coal mine

 The Curragh Coal Mine is an open-cut, coal mine located 30 km north of Blackwater in Central Queensland, Australia.
 The mine has coal reserves amounting to 88 million tonnes of coking coal, one of the largest coal reserves in Asia and the world.
 The mine had an annual production capacity of 7 million tonnes of coal.
 The mine covers 12,600 ha of the Rangal Coal measures in the Bowen Basin.

 In 2012, production at the mine was increased to 8.5 million tonnes a year.
 Later in the year operations changed from seven days per week to five.

 Curragh Coal Mine was previously owned by Wesfarmers Resources and has an expected mine life to 2025.
 Overburden is removed by Thiess.

 In 2017, Coronado Coal Group purchased Curragh Coal Mine from Wesfarmers Resources.
+Since this purchase the company has worked to maximize operational performance.

+In December 2024, Curragh underground expansion project, Mammoth Underground, mined first coal, ramping up to a production rate of 1.5 – 2.0 Mtpa in 2025.
+Mammoth is an underground bord and pillar operation, gaining access to 41 million ROM tonnes of met coal reserves via the existing open cut pit highwall in S-Pit.